appfolio/ae_page_objects/README.md

 end
 ```

+This custom collection is also declared to contain items of the custom
-`collection` supports every combination of `:is`, `:contains`, and the block.
+`Address` element subclass. `collection` supports every combination of
+`:is`, `:contains`, and the block.
 See the source for more examples.

 ### Staling